OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/!-Introduction-to-OSINT-Web-Resources.md

 The below lists are currently still a work in progress!
 It was going to take ages to write so I've decided to just publish what I already have and continue to push updates on the live versions.
 So stay tuned for more.

-Here is an organized and importable .html file of all resources included from all sections.

-> **LAST UPDATED:**  *20/10/2021*

-INSERT "OHSHINT_All_Bookmarks_Organized_-------.html" HERE.

-*A .html bookmark file that includes ALL of the resources, links and descriptions from ALL sections.
-Now you can import everything found here directly into your browsers.*

 **To Do**